notcl4y14/lollang/README.md

 [----------------------------very important update------------------------------]

 so, i (PeurPioche) made a quick little launcher for it, so no more hassle of using cmd for the most part.

+# TODO
+- Fix the error calling lines that somehow got their `details` property have the same properties they have